choughtalinguw/supreme-computing-machine/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.<br/>
+Our interface will mainly consist of an outline of the student's selected lecture hall with information regarding the reservation status of the seats within the lecture hall.
+The seats that have already been reserved will be in red, and avaliable seats will be shown green.
+To help students locate their friends in the class, there will be a search bar in the upper right corner.
+In the upper left corner, there is a box containing seat details when a student chooses a seat.
+If the student clicks on a green seat, they will be able to see who is sitting there, what seat number they selected, and what time the seat was reserved at (red seats - figure 1).
+If a student chooses a green seat, they will see what seat number it is and have the option to reserve the seat (green seats - figure 2).

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.<br/>